Crashedmind/openstem.com-gatsby-material-UI/content/STEMParents.md

 ## Where to from here
 - I'd like for this to scale i.e. for teachers, SNAs to deliver contemporary STEM content, with STEM parents becoming more involved
 - I would not do this full time.
-I greatly admire teachers and what they do - but it is not for me.
+I greatly admire teachers and what they do - but it is not for me as a full time activity.
 I have a full time demanding job that is rewarding personally and financially.
-I enjoy my own company and thinking time.
 So doing this part time is a good balance.
 - Running an after school class is something I considered for the future.
 This would realise the Curriculum idea I originally wanted.